th3raid0r/FoundryVTT-AI-Description-Generator/README.md

 In contrast to D&D based systems on FoundryVTT, SWN has many different item types that may or maynot need an actor context included in its description.
 (From Actor Context Templates, actually).

 TODO:
-Some of these objects can be unified into a singular structure, and doing that would make things simpler to configure.
 Dynamically interpret if any object property is an array, and if it is, stringify it before sending to chatGPT (as in the `dnd-mergeback` branch)

 ## Language Support